Creating Policies

 Input Schema

-Policies receive trace data as input:
+Policies receive trace data and enrichment context as input:

 {